How to Write A Legal Brief the Right Way

 Write for Your Audience

 Remember those five-paragraph essays from school?
-Time to bring that structure back, but on a more sophisticated level.
+It’s time to bring that structure back – but on a more sophisticated level.
 Start with an introduction, present your arguments, and conclude.
 Thus, each section should flow naturally to the next.

 Say No to Information Overload